Phakic IOLs (Implantable Lenses)

-Phakic IOLs (intraocular lenses) are an alternative to LASIK and PRK eye surgery for correcting moderate to severe myopia (nearsightedness), and in some cases produce better and more predictable vision outcomes than laser refractive surgery.
+Phakic intraocular lens (phakic IOL or pIOL) implants are an alternative to LASIK and PRK eye surgery for correcting moderate to severe myopia (nearsightedness).
+In some cases, phakic IOLs produce better and more predictable vision outcomes than laser refractive surgery.

-Phakic IOLs are clear implantable lenses that are surgically placed either between the cornea and the iris (the colored portion of your eye) or just behind the iris, without removing your natural lens.
+Phakic IOLs are clear implantable lenses that are surgically placed either directly in front of the iris (the colored portion of your eye) or just behind it, without removing your eye’s natural lens.
 Phakic lenses enable light to focus properly on the retina for clearer vision without corrective eyewear.

 Implantable lenses function like contact lenses to correct nearsightedness.
 The difference is that phakic IOLs work from within your eye instead of sitting on the surface of your eye.